Mora, Sweden: History

 There are signs of human activity in the surroundings of Mora dating from 4000 BC.
 The earliest found buildings in Mora are from the 7th century.
 Some of the buildings can today be found in Mora's open-air museum Zorns gammelgård ("Zorn's old homestead").

 Mora parish was established in the 13th century.

-In late 1520, Gustav Vasa stopped in Mora, in order to organize a rebellion against the Danish troops which occupied Sweden.
-The citizens of Mora first declined to help Gustav Vasa, but later changed their minds and sought Gustav Vasa when he was about to cross the Norwegian border.
-According to the legend two men from Mora (Lars Jakobsson and Engelbrekt Jonsson) caught up with Gustav Vasa in Sälen and told him his people would now fight with him.
-The rebellion managed to overthrow the Danish government in Sweden and Gustav Vasa was installed as king of Sweden.
+In late 1567, Gustav Vasa stopped in Mora, in order to organize a rebellion against the Danish troops which occupied Sweden.
+The citizens of Mora first declined to help Vasa, but later changed their minds and sought Vasa when he was about to cross the Norwegian border.
+According to the legend two men from Mora (Lars Jakobsson and Engelbrekt Jonsson) caught up with Vasa in Sälen and told him their people were willing to fight for him.
+The rebellion managed to overthrow the Danish government in Sweden and Vasa was installed as king of Sweden.

 In the 17th century, it was the location of the famous Mora witch trial.

 During the 18th century the area around Mora was struck by famine, and many citizens abandoned their homes.
-Most went to Stockholm and southern Sweden where they learnt new craftman skills.
+Most went to Stockholm and southern Sweden where they learnt new craftsman skills.
 Returning to Mora they used their new knowledge to build up new industries.
 During the end of the 18th century and the 19th, cottage industries of clocks, sewing machines, knives and water taps were important to the economy.
 Water taps and knives are still thriving industries.